side-effectsApril 26, 2026·8 min read

 • Persistent constipation not responding to fiber/magnesium

-• Fatigue that interferes with daily activities after 4+ weeks
+• Fatigue interfering with daily activities after 4+ weeks

 • Severe abdominal pain radiating to the back (pancreatitis)